goadesign/goa/docs/FAQ.md

 Views can be defined on a result type.
 If a method returns a result type with multiple views then a views package is generated at the service level which projects the result type as per the attributes defined in the view.
+For each result type with multiple views the views package defines a viewed result type with identical field names and types but using pointers for all fields so that view specific validation logic may be generated.
+The viewed result type defines "As<View>" functions which projects the viewed result type with only the attributes defined in the view.
 Constructors are generated in the service package to convert a result type to a viewed result type and vice versa.

-The views package defines a type with name as the result type name suffixed with "View".
-This type has all the fields defined on the result type as pointers.
-The views package also has a type with same name as the result type.
-This type contains the viewed type mentioned above along with a required "view" attribute holding the view name which is used to validate that the viewed result type contains all the attributes as defined in the view.
-The type also defines "As<View>" functions which projects the viewed result type with only the attributes defined in the view.

-The signature for the method that returns a result type with multiple views will return the result type, the view to render the result type, and an error.
+The signature for the method that returns a result type with multiple views returns the result type, the view to render the result type, and an error.
-The generated endpoint function will use this view to create a validated viewed result type with only the attributes defined in the view.
+The generated endpoint function uses this view to create a validated viewed result type with only the attributes defined in the view.

-The server side response marshaling code will marshal the viewed result type returned by the endpoint into a will server type omitting any nil attributes.
+The server side response marshaling code marshals the viewed result type returned by the endpoint into a server type omitting any nil attributes.
 The view used to render the result type is passed to the client in "Goa-View" header.